JVP15/Comic-Sans/README.md

 # Comic-Sans
 Comic Sans is here to help you find the right comic for every situation.
+The intent is that you describe a situation and Comic Sans provides a comic that is related to the description you gave.
+Currently, it supports 10 different situations.
+More information about it can be found in the Comic Queries section of this document.

 ## Running the chatbot